samsondav/simple_warehouse/README.md

 - Trying to store a crate which doesn't fit.
 - Trying to remove a crate which doesn't exist.

+# Implementation Notes

+The warehouse is represented here as a global variable for simplicity.
+In a real-world application it would probably be better implemented using some other sort of shared state like a database server.

 # Usage

 `bundle exec ruby runner.rb`